SevenShepherd/SevenShepherd.github.io/about.markdown

 You can also check out my custom programmed and automated X/Twitter based Christian ministry at [@SevenShepherd](https://twitter.com/SevenShepherd) that has been running successfully since 2016 from a custom built raspberry pi single-board computer.

 I highly recommend the ESV Study Bible and NET Bible: Full Translators' Notes Edition.
 I read leisurely with the NLT Filament Compact.
 I also recommend Concise Theology by [J. I. Packer (Ph.D., University of Oxford)](https://youtu.be/jOFsFgUUdZo); I reject [limited atonement](https://sevenshepherd.github.io/limited-atonement/), and may also hold a [foreknowledge](https://sevenshepherd.github.io/election/) view, but I find this text to be pleasing otherwise.
-I consider myself a theological moderate or even systemless.
+I consider myself a historic Protestant with a theologically moderate or even systemless distinctive.

 <span style="font-style:Italic;font-size:2.1em;">Recommended Articles</span>